ClemsonChoirs/website/src/pages/ensembles/cu-singers.md

 ---
 **Clemson University Singers (MUSC 3700) is a mixed vocal ensemble consisting of approx. 70 auditioned students from any major.**

 Each year, Clemson University Singers performs several concerts in the Brooks Center for the Performing Arts and off-campus.
-In addition to performing a range of unaccompanied repetoire, each spring CU Singers performs a Choral-Orchestral Masterwork.
+In addition to performing a range of unaccompanied repertoire, each spring CU Singers performs a Choral-Orchestral Masterwork.

 Rehearsals are MWF from 11:15 until 12:05 in Room 117 of the Brooks Center.
 To enroll, register for MUSIC 3700.
+CU Singers is conducted by Dr. Anthony Bernarducci.